Naturality and mapping class groups in Heegaard Floer homology: Generic 1- and 2-parameter families of gradients

-The instabilities~\eqref{item:failure-H} and~\eqref{item:failure-T} of Subsection~\ref{sec:1-param} may also occur open and densely in 2-parameter gradient families on~$M$.
+The instabilities~\ref{item:failure-H} and~\ref{item:failure-T} of Section~\ref{sec:1-param} may also occur in an open and dense class of 2-parameter gradient families on~$M$.
 The corresponding parameter values form smooth curves in the parameter space~$\R^2$.
-Moreover, for a generic family $\{X^\mu\} \in X^g_2(M)$, at an isolated value~$\om$ of the parameter, exactly one of the following situations may occur: \begin{enumerate}[label=(\Alph*)] \item The vector field $X^{\om}$ has exactly two quasi-transversal orbits of tangency between stable and unstable manifolds that satisfy analogues of conditions~\ref{item:unfolding}--\ref{item:transversality}, while all singularities are hyperbolic. \item The vector field $X^{\om}$ has exactly one non-hyperbolic singularity, which is a saddle-node, and exactly one quasi-transversal orbit of tangency between stable and unstable manifolds that satisfies analogues of conditions~\ref{item:unfolding}--\ref{item:transversality}. \item The vector field $X^{\om}$ has exactly two non-hyperbolic singularities, which are saddle-nodes, while all stable and unstable manifolds intersect transversally. \item The vector field $X^{\om}$ has exactly one non-hyperbolic singularity, which is quasi-hyperbolic of type~2, while all stable and unstable manifolds are transversal. \item All singular points of $X^{\om}$ are hyperbolic, and a single degenerate orbit of tangency occurs between $W^u(p_1^{\om})$ and $W^s(p_2^{\om})$ that violates exactly one of the conditions~\ref{item:QT1}--\ref{item:transversality} in the ``mildest possible manner.''
-(The cases will be spelled out below.)
+Moreover, by the work of Vegter~\cite[p.~108]{Vegter85}, for a generic family $\{X^\mu\} \in X^g_2(M)$, at isolated values~$\om$ of the parameter, exactly one of the following situations may occur.
+(These cases are described in more detail shortly.) \begin{enumerate}[label=(\Alph*)] \item The vector field $X^{\om}$ has exactly two quasi-transversal orbits of tangency between stable and unstable manifolds, satisfying analogues of conditions~\ref{item:unfolding}--\ref{item:transversality}, while all singularities are hyperbolic. \item The vector field $X^{\om}$ has exactly one non-hyperbolic singularity, which is a saddle-node, and exactly one quasi-transversal orbit of tangency between stable and unstable manifolds that satisfies analogues of conditions~\ref{item:unfolding}--\ref{item:transversality}. \item The vector field $X^{\om}$ has exactly two non-hyperbolic singularities, which are saddle-nodes, while all stable and unstable manifolds intersect transversely. \item The vector field $X^{\om}$ has exactly one non-hyperbolic singularity, which is quasi-hyperbolic of type~2, while all stable and unstable manifolds are transversal. \item All singular points of $X^{\om}$ are hyperbolic, and a single degenerate orbit of tangency occurs between $W^u(p_1^{\om})$ and $W^s(p_2^{\om})$ that violates exactly one of the conditions \ref{item:QT1}, \ref{item:QT2}, \ref{item:limit}, or \ref{item:transversality} in the ``mildest possible manner'' (for more detail, see \ref{item:E1}--\ref{item:E4}).
 Observe that it does not make sense to consider violation of condition~\ref{item:unfolding}; it can be replaced by a similar condition for 2-parameter families.
 Condition~\ref{item:eigenvalues} also holds for generic 2-parameter families, since the set of linear \emph{gradients} on $\RR^2$ having two equal eigenvalues has codimension~2.
 Hence, generically, a pair of equal contracting eigenvalues at $p_1^{\om}$ does not occur together with an orbit of tangency. \end{enumerate} If $X^{\om}$ has a non-hyperbolic singular point $p \in M$, as in cases~\ref{item:B}--\ref{item:D}, the set of stable and unstable manifolds also includes $W^{ss}(p)$ and $W^{uu}(p)$, respectively.
+Conditions~\ref{item:A}--\ref{item:D} correspond to conditions I--IV of Vegter \cite[pp.~111--112]{Vegter85}.
+For condition~\ref{item:E}, see \cite[p.~125]{Vegter85}.